 8. Pumpkin May Improve Eye Health

-Rich in Lutein, Zeaxanthin, and Vitamin A, eating pumpkin regularly can maintain good eye health.
-As well as prevent macular degeneration (AMD) and cataracts.
+Rich in Lutein, Zeaxanthin (these are 2 more carotenoids), and Vitamin A, eating pumpkin regularly can maintain good eye health.
+As well as lowers risks of eye diseases like age-related macular degeneration (AMD) and cataracts.

 Delicious Pumpkin Recipes